Game theory: Stochastic outcomes

-Economics
+Relation to other fields

-Game theory is a major method used in mathematical economics and business for modeling competing behaviors of interacting agents.
+EconomicsGame theory is a major method used in mathematical economics and business for modeling competing behaviors of interacting agents.
 (Note: At JEL:C7 of the Journal of Economic Literature classification codes.)
-Applications include a wide array of economic phenomena and approaches, such as auctions, bargaining, mergers and acquisitions pricing, fair division, duopolies, oligopolies, social network formation, agent-based computational economics, general equilibrium, mechanism design, and voting systems; and across such broad areas as experimental economics, behavioral economics, information economics, industrial organization, and political economy.
+Applications include a wide array of economic phenomena and approaches, such as auctions, bargaining, mergers and acquisitions pricing, fair division, duopolies, oligopolies, social network formation, agent-based computational economics, general equilibrium, mechanism design, and voting systems; and across such broad areas as experimental economics, behavioral economics, information economics, industrial organization, political economy, and managerial economics.

-This research usually focuses on particular sets of strategies known as "solution concepts" or "equilibria".
-A common assumption is that players act rationally.
-In non-cooperative games, the most famous of these is the Nash equilibrium.
-A set of strategies is a Nash equilibrium if each represents a best response to the other strategies.
-If all the players are playing the strategies in a Nash equilibrium, they have no unilateral incentive to deviate, since their strategy is the best they can do given what others are doing.

-The payoffs of the game are generally taken to represent the utility of individual players.

 A prototypical paper on game theory in economics begins by presenting a game that is an abstraction of a particular economic situation.
 One or more solution concepts are chosen, and the author demonstrates which strategy sets in the presented game are equilibria of the appropriate type.
 Economists and business professors suggest two primary uses (noted above): descriptive and prescriptive.

-Managerial economics

-Game theory also has an extensive use in a specific branch or stream of economics – Managerial Economics.
-One important usage of it in the field of managerial economics is in analyzing strategic interactions between firms.
-For example, firms may be competing in a market with limited resources, and game theory can help managers understand how their decisions impact their competitors and the overall market outcomes.
-Game theory can also be used to analyze cooperation between firms, such as in forming strategic alliances or joint ventures.
-Another use of game theory in managerial economics is in analyzing pricing strategies.
-For example, firms may use game theory to determine the optimal pricing strategy based on how they expect their competitors to respond to their pricing decisions.
-Overall, game theory serves as a useful tool for analyzing strategic interactions and decision making in the context of managerial economics.

-Business

-The Chartered Institute of Procurement & Supply (CIPS) promotes knowledge and use of game theory within the context of business procurement.
-CIPS and TWS Partners have conducted a series of surveys designed to explore the understanding, awareness and application of game theory among procurement professionals.
-Some of the main findings in their third annual survey (2019) include: